luisqtr/exciteometer-devices-UWP/README.md

 ---

-## Previous errors with LibLSL in WIndows store
+## Previous errors with LibLSL in Windows store

 (Fixed on 2023-03-26, the bundle passes the tests with LSL.dll)